discodrive/leeaplin-blog/src/pages/posts/heroku-aws-terraform.md

 ## Summary

 At this point you should have a web app in Heroku with a couple of useful addons, and an AWS RDS Aurora database which you'll be able to use with your WordPress application.
+You can see an example of the script described in this post in the [accompanying example GitHub repo](https://github.com/discodrive/blog-post-terraform-example).

 In the next post we'll improve this script and start to build out our scripts to include other useful resources such as S3 buckets for storage and CloudFront for caching.